 Over the next 30 years, we want to transform our transport connections to help drive long term economic growth.

-Energised Coastal Communities
+Energised Coastal and rural Communities

 A reinvented, sustainable coast for the 21st century which powers the UK through energy generation.
 Supporting our productive rural communities and attracting visitors all year round.

 Better connected ports and airports to help UK businesses thrive.
 Boosting the nation’s economy through greater access to international markets and Foreign Direct Investment.